 It is often beneficial to have an experienced Aurora immigration bond lawyer prepare a brief highlighting favorable evidence to grant of a bond.

-Setting the Bond Amount
+How is the Bond Amount Set?

 One way an attorney may assist with immigration bonds is by negotiating a quick bond arrangement with ICE soon after detention.
 ICE may be more lenient in setting the amount than an immigration judge would be.